makrai/notes/bianchi21-feel-it-emotion-sentiment.md

 ## Results

-* The only emotion for which UmBERTo-FT obtains lower equal to TF-IDF is fear
+* The only emotion for which UmBERTo-FT obtains =< TF-IDF is fear
   * the least frequent class in the dataset and, therefore, the more difficult to capture.
 The different prediction behavior on this class is also why the large difference in precision in Table 3.
 Indeed, precision for the class